inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Switch from npm to pnpm

-*Required for upgrade*: No, but recommended.
+*Required for upgrade*: **No, but recommended**.
 If you want to keep using npm, settings to verify are detailed below.

 ### Switching to pnpm